sopra-fs-20-group-15/client/README.md

 reason why this project is implemented with Spring Boot, which allows for easy management of REST endpoints.
 It also uses GitHub for versioning control and software development.

-This project is set to deploy to Heroku (running build on the web) and SonarCloud (quality control).
-If you wish to deploy to your own Heroku and SonarCloud create secrets for the secrets in [deploy.yml](.github/workflows/deploy.yml).

 ## High-Level Components
 We can split the Client in three components: pre-game, in-game and post-game.